netkicorp/netkidocs/web_sdk.md

 This represents your account and while it is possible to use widget with only this token you will lose the functionality of being able to transport you user across to other devices.

-## Set Your Thank You Page
+## Your Thank You Page

 The user will be redirected back to your site on completion.
 We will need the URL for your Thank You landing page.
 When onboarding the questionnaire will have a space to fill in this URL.
+It is the portion of the portal that is necessary to take your user back in once they have completed their KYC flow and should be set up to properly set the users' expectations on KYC completion times.

-## Set Your Required Fields
+## Provide Your Required Fields

 In some cases you will want to collect data that is unique for your business use case.
 For instance you may wish to collect Social Security Numbers.
 These fields are not complex data types and do not have conditional logic built in.
 As an example we can't ask for a business license only for people who select USA for country.

 If you need to collect special fields these will be added by Netki staff after discussions with business stakeholders.

-## Register Your User With Netki
+## Register Your Applicant / User With Netki

-Once you have pulled your non-changing client token you can store this token in your environment.
-Use the client token to create a user record with Netki.
+Once you have pulled your static `CLIENT TOKEN` you can store this token in your environment.
+Use the `CLIENT TOKEN` to create a user record with Netki.
 This user record will provide the credentials that are used to push the transaction data under that person’s account.
+If you do not fetch an email from the user or don't want to provide their email please just generate a random one using your domain.
+Ex: `user123_test@yourdomain.com`.
+We do not contact the user and only use this as a placeholder for the username.

 ### Create A User